Career Guide to JMU Majors: Kinesiology

 Description of Major

 Kinesiology is offered as a major at JMU.
 The Department of Kinesiology is dedicated to the development of future leaders in professions that maximize the potential of individuals and society through exercise, sport and leisure activities.
-The department’s core courses are designed to provide the Kinesiology major, regardless of specific concentration, with a basic understanding of the disciplines of human physical activity, sport and leisure.
-The core courses provide course work to answer the following questions: Why do people engage in exercise, sport and leisure? and What are the biological, psychological, historical, philosophical and social factors that influence and are influenced by exercise, sport and leisure activities?
-A minor in Coaching, leading to a national Coaching Certificate and a minor in Sport Communication are also offered through the Department of Kinesiology.
+This is achieved through two concentrations: Physical and Health Education Teacher Education, and Exercise Science.
+A minor in Coaching, leading to a national Coaching Certificate also offered through the Department of Kinesiology.

 Tell me more about this field of study